Silverr12/DMA-CFW-Guide/README.md

 1. Run `source vivado_build.tcl -notrace` in the tcl console to generate the file you'll need to flash onto your card<br />
    - You'll find the file in `pcileech_squirrel/pcileech_squirrel.runs/impl_1` named "pchileech_squirrel_top.bin"<br />
 2. Follow the steps on the [official LambdaConcept guide for flashing](https://docs.lambdaconcept.com/screamer/programming.html) **<sub>REMINDER: ONLY FOR SQUIRREL</sub>**
-3. Run a DMA speed test tool from your second computer <sub>(I cannot tell you where to source this)</sub> to verify your firmware is working and reading as it should be.
+3. Run a DMA speed test tool from your second computer <sub>(There is a link and download in the dc server)</sub> to verify your firmware is working and reading as it should be.
 4. Dump and compare the config space of your new firmware to the **known** signed pcileech default seen below to see if it's overly similar.
 You should most definitely be right about some values being the same, you have to think about the fact that apart from the serial number and maybe bar address, the configuration space of one type of (for example) network card is going to be the same across all of them.
 So as long as your new firmware's configuration space does not closely resemble the default, you have a legitimate device for all the ACs care.
 GLHF

 This is the signature BE supposedly scan for in the config space of the PCIe device: